Loading image...Kiro

 3. Follow the on-screen instructions to create your hook

-• Hook Types - Learn about different trigger types and their use cases
+• Hook types - Learn about file, contextual, and manual triggers

 • Management - Learn how to organize, edit, and maintain your hooks